dibie403/CLINIC-RETRIVAL-SYSTEM/README.md

-This directory contain code for the clinic management retriever system as well as the exe file to run tye application directly on ur machine.
+This directory contain code for the clinic management retriever system as well as the exe file to run the application directly on ur machine.
 No installation required